Malthael Abilities and Strategy

-Malthael's Basic Attacks have a unique feature: instead of hitting a single target like most other Basic Attacks, they hits all enemies in a small arc centered on their target.
+Malthael's Basic Attacks have a unique feature: instead of hitting a single target like most other Basic Attacks, they hits all enemies in a 180-degree arc centered on their target.
 This attribute is particularly useful for claiming Mercenary Camps and waveclearing purposes, especially since Reaper's Mark, which will be discussed below, is inflicted to all targets damaged by these Basic Attacks.
 Since Malthael's power is directly dependent on how many targets are affected by Reaper's Mark, making the most of this area of effect feature is essential to thriving.

 Reaper's Mark (Trait)

 Basic Attacks cleave in an area in front of Malthael and afflict non-Structure targets with Reaper's Mark for 4 seconds.
 Marked enemies are revealed and take damage equal to 1.75% of their maximum Health every 1 second.

 Although we typically list Hero Abilities in their in-game order, Malthael's Trait is quite unique in that it impacts the rest of his Abilities.
 It is thus listed first, so as to provide a clearer context for everything else.

 Reaper's Mark is core to Malthael as his key Abilities — Soul Rip and Wraith Strike — can only be used against targets that have been affected by Reaper's Mark.
 It is as such vital that you not only master the art of applying Reaper's Mark through Basic Attacks by seizing any occasion to do so, but also, see to apply the Trait to as many different targets as possible by trying to hit as many enemies as possible through Malthael's cleaving Basic Attacks and Death Shroud.